 FAQsHere are some common questions that new families have when first starting out in speech and debate.

-How old does my student have to be to participate?
+How old does my student have to be to participate in club?

 We offer Junior Speech club meetings to help get your child practicing as early as possible.
 Junior Speech meetings are held once a month for one hour, and “Junior Tournaments” are also held during the competition season (for in-person tournaments only).
 There is no minimum age for Junior Speech participants; however, students must be able to sit and participate in the monthly one-hour meetings in a respectful and loving manner.